Salsa con Rumba

 Next class will be held December 2025

 Originally a courtship dance from Colombia that has very little similarity to the dance found in the clubs today. in the 40’s it traveled from Columbia to Mexico City where many changes occured to the dance & music, which gave it the feel that it currently has today.
 This dance is extremely popular in our area and can be found playing side by side with salsa & Bachata.
-This class is on a rotational schedule, please check calendar for the next opportunity.
+This class is generally taught in a workshop format every December

 Kizomba